jzebor/cvssfuzz/README.md

 ## Defects and Security Issues
 For defects, feature requests and generally non-security related issues please open an issue.
-For security issues, please open a security issue and it will be dealt with promptly.
+For security issues, please see SECURITY.md